ShirleyxZhang/cs50_final/docs/DESIGN.md

 * GA struct: teamname, address, last time of contact, guideid, playername
 * team struct: teamname, field agents, guide agent, status, active players, total number of players ever present, number of neutralized codes, number of players captured, number of captured players

+Guide Agent:
+* codedrop struct (4 strings: hexcode, latitude, longitude, teamname)
+* FA struct (6 strings: teamname, pebbleid, name, latitude, longitude, and contact, and 1 bool: capture (true if agent has been captured, false otherwise))
+* agentBag, a bag of strings of information pertaining to each agent from GAME_STATUS messages
+* FABag, a bag of FA structs containing information from the strings in the agentBAg
+* codedropBag, a bag of strings of information pertaining to each codedrop from the GAME_STATUS messags
+* CDBag, a bag of codedrop structs containing information from the strings in the codedropBag
+* recordStruct (used for printing GAME_OVER statistics) (5 characters: teamName, numPlayers, numCaptures, numCaptured, and numNeutralized)
+* recordBag, a bag of strings of records for each team from GAME_OVER message
+* recBag, a bag of structs of record information for each team for printing end-game statistics
+* pebbleList, a list containing pebble ID's as keys and team names as data

 ##Extensions
 Extensions:
 3 points: Compute the distance between two lat/long points with the proper equations, allowing the game to be played over much larger distances than our little campus.
+5 points: Guide Agent outputs an ascii-art game summary, that is, filling the terminal window with regular (ASCII) characters that somehow represent the game status.